Daily readings

 Sunday, November 29, 2026

 1st Sunday of Advent.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 Celebration1st Sunday of Advent